Introduction: Transform Your Email Investigations

 {Classify}

-AI analysis is available for PDF, HTML, CSV, TSV, XML, and JSON output formats.
+Available for PDF, HTML, CSV, TSV, XML, and JSON output.

-- 2. Ensure the target format is PDF, HTML, CSV, TSV, XML, or JSON
+- 1. Go to Settings tab, ensure target format is PDF, HTML, CSV, TSV, XML, or JSON

-- 3. Above the configuration field (Content, Column, or Email header), select Add
+- 2. Above the configuration field, select Add

-- 4. In the editor window, add AI.Analyze (and optionally AI.Classify) to Selected Items
+- 3. Add AI.Analyze (and optionally AI.Classify) to Selected Items

-- 5. Include other relevant fields (Subject, From, To, Date) for comprehensive output
+- 4. Include other relevant fields (Subject, From, To, Date) and Save

 You’re Ready to Process

-Once you’ve configured your AI tasks and session settings, click Run to start processing.
-Aid4Mail will send the relevant email data to your chosen AI provider(s) and apply the results according to your configuration.
+Click Run to start processing.
+Aid4Mail sends the relevant data to your chosen AI provider(s) and applies the results according to your configuration.

 Pro Tip: Enable Incremental Processing